falcond20/UFOapi/README.md

-TO import the database to your postgresql run this in terminal pg_restore -c -U firstuser -W -F t -d ufodb UFO/UFO_db/ufodb.tar
+TO import the database to your postgresql run this in terminal pg_restore -c -U firstuser -W -F t -d ufodb UFO/UFO_db/ufodb.tar - this last address being the location of the database file
+ -  once imported start the ufodb databse and once running query SELECT * FROM sightings;
+  - if data populates, then db is working as expected

+In the API collection folder,
+There is a collection file you can import to your postman to test the api endpoints